West Prong and Good Ole Campsite #18

 Feb 13-14, 2010

-Sally Dumplin takes a thumpin to the head after walking into the path of an snowball that may or may not have hit it's intended target.
+Sally Dumplin takes a thumpin to the head after walking into the path of

 The old bridge with snow makes a great Smokies postcard.